Merzasphor/MWSE/docs/source/lua/type/tes3faction.rst

     The scene graph reference node for this object.

 `skills`_ (`table`_)
+    Read-only.
 An array-style table holding the seven skills that govern advancement.

 `sourceMod`_ (`string`_)
     The filename of the mod that owns this object.